 Companies typically send gifts to their customers at holiday times.
 The holidays include Passover in the early spring and Rosh Hashanah in early autumn.
 Champagne or flowers may be appropriate after closing a large deal.

 Israel is a young country with few natural resources and it frequently faces adverse conditions.
-These factors play into all aspects of Israeli culture, including its business environment.
-Known as the Start-Up Nation, Israeli business is pervaded by technology and innovation.
-Israelis prize intelligence and creativity, showing respect for experts and prominent specialists in their field.
+These factors play into its business environment.
+Known as the 'Start-Up Nation', Israeli business is pervaded by technology and innovation.
+Israelis prize intelligence and creativity and show respect for experts and prominent specialists in their field.

 When working with religious colleagues, it is important to be aware that they will not be available on the Sabbath (sundown on Friday until Saturday evening).
 It is customary to ask if there are special requirements when serving food or drink, as some Israelis observe the dietary laws of Kashrut.

 Dos and don’ts of doing business in Israel

-Do be prepared to offer drinks when hosting a meeting and prepare snacks when hosting long meetings.
+Do be prepared to offer drinks when hosting a meeting and prepare snacks when hosting long meetings

-Do be prepared for everything to be negotiable and be assertive.
+Do be prepared for everything to be negotiable and be assertive

-Don't offer to shake hands with a religious person of the opposite sex.
+Don't offer to shake hands with a religious person of the opposite sex

-Don't be surprised by sudden changes in plans.
+Don't be surprised by sudden changes in plans

-Do make polite conversation and be friendly, flexible and accommodating.
+Do make polite conversation and be friendly, flexible and accommodating